aedera/ggn/README.md

 * [SciPy](https://scipy.org/) 1.7

 These packages are automatically downloaded and installed following the instructions below.
-However, you use the Jupyter notebooks available [below](#notebooks) to use gGN directly on the Google cloud.
+However, you can use the Jupyter notebooks available [below](#notebooks) to execute gGN directly on the Google cloud.

 ## Installation